 I’ve found that the best way to clean and remove this layer of dust is to use the arm attachment of a vacuum cleaner.
 Depending on the amount of dust, you can use the thin plastic attachment or the brush addition.

 Just run it along the top and bottom of the baseboard and your cleaning will be much easier.
 If you don’t have a vacuum, you can also use a duster for this.
-You can also just use a broom to sweep along the edges of the baseboard.
+You can also just use a broom to sweep along the edges of the baseboard as a way to clean.

 The brush attachment of a vacuum cleaner gets the first layer of dust up in no time.